 Peace of Mind

 Although it’s possible to represent yourself in court, it’s not advisable–even qualified lawyers don’t represent themselves in court.
-It’s always good to have a third party who is neutral and doesn’t have an emotional attachment to the case that could cloud their judgment; the lawyer working the case on your behalf can argue efficiently and effectively for the best outcome.
-This gives you peace of mind knowing that the person handling your case has the necessary experience to protect your rights.
+Examples include false arrests, police brutality, and discrimination in settings like employment or housing.
+It’s always good to have a neutral third party who doesn’t have an emotional attachment to the case that could cloud their judgment; the lawyer working the case on your behalf can argue efficiently and effectively for the best outcome.
+Knowing that the person handling your case has the necessary experience to protect your rights gives you peace of mind.
+In South Carolina, some claims also arise in jails or prisons when inmates suffer harm from medical neglect, failure to protect, or wrongful death due to inadequate care.

-An experienced, qualified civil rights attorney, such as those at Strom Law, will be able to help make sure you get the justice you deserve should any of your civil rights be violated.
+An experienced, qualified civil rights attorney, such as those at Strom Law, will be able to fight to protect your rights and seek justice should any of your civil rights be violated.